 Through consistency and dedication to the principles in Step 1, my kids became much more comfortable with talking academically.
 However, many of them needed scaffolds for better organizing what they wanted to say.

-For this purpose, I recommend two documents: the PBLWorks presentation plan and a self-generated presentation script.
+For this purpose, I recommend two documents: the PBLWorks presentation plan and a self-generated presentation script (link no longer available).
 The presentation plan is perfect for helping students organize their presentations while keeping their audience in mind.
 Moreover, the document assists them with thinking about what they will say in the beginning, middle, and end of their presentations, along with what they will show or do for capturing the attention of the audience.

 The script I created was a complement to the presentation plan because most of my students hadn’t had prior experience with the computational thinking (CT) and computer science (CS) terms, concepts and practices we covered in our project and needed help with structuring their speeches.
 I never thought to help my students develop scripts for their public products until I saw Sara Lev’s ‘Taking care of our environment" video.
 And although my kids are older than Sara’s kindergarteners, the practice has really enhanced both the confidence and self-efficacy of my middle schoolers for speaking presentations.